sbmlteam/sbmlteam.github.io/site/content/documents/faq/_index.md

 ### How do I report errors and issues in the SBML specifications?

-Please use the [issue tracking system](https://sourceforge.net/tracker/?group_id=71971&atid=894711) in the SourceForge project area for SBML.
-To view reported issues in the tracker, use the _Category_ pull-down menu to select the desired SBML Level+Version (e.g., "SBML Level 3 Version 1"), and then click "Browse".)
+Please use the [issue tracking system](https://github.com/sbmlteam/sbml-specifications/issues) for the SBML specifications on GitHub.
+To view reported issues for particular specifications, click the '[Labels](https://github.com/sbmlteam/sbml-specifications/labels)' button and select the label for the desired specification.)

 ### How do I propose changes or additions for SBML Level X?

 There are several ways, with the first one below being preferred because it's the quickest and easiest:

 1. Start a discussion on the [sbml-discuss](http://sbml.org/Forums/) list/forum.
 This is sure to provoke a response :-).
 Doing so also helps find out whether the capability is not already in SBML in some other form, because someone will point out if it is.
-2. You can also attend an [SBML event](/community/events), in particular the annual SBML Forum meetings, where proposed changes to SBML are a major discussion topic.
+2. You can also attend an [SBML event](/community/events), in particular the annual COMBINE meetings, where proposed changes to SBML are always welcome.
-3. Finally, if you are shy or just want to pose a question in advance of making public statements, you can [send email to the SBML Editors](mailto:sbml-editors@caltech.edu).
+3. Finally, if you are shy or just want to pose a question in advance of making public statements, you can [send email to the SBML Editors](mailto:sbml-editors@googlegroups.com).

 ### SBML development is too slow&mdash;can't it be faster?